 Morneau Shepell Ltd. (“Morneau Shepell”) is committed to respecting the dignity and independence of people with disabilities.
 We believe in integration and equal opportunity, and strive to meet the needs of people with disabilities in a collaborative manner.

-To achieve this objective, Morneau Shepell has developed the following plan designed to enhance its current policies, practices and procedures for the accessibility of its customers and employees in Ontario.
-This plan will be reviewed and updated for January 1, 2019 in accordance with the Integrated Standards Regulation to the AODA.
+To honour of its commitment, Morneau Shepell has developed the following plan designed to enhance its current policies, practices and procedures for the accessibility of its customers and employees in Ontario.

-This document is available to the public at www.morneaushepell.com, or on request by:
+This document is available to the public at www.morneaushepell.com and www.shepell.com, and in an accessible format on request by:

 Morneau Shepell Ltd.